sarwar-asik/Ordin-Frontend/README.md

 ### Conclusion

 The Interior Service Website project is aimed at providing a seamless experience for both users and service providers in the interior design industry.
-These requirements ensure that the project functions effectively, maintains a high level of security, and delivers a user-friendly experience.
+These requirements ensure that the project functions effectively, maintains a high level of security, and delivers a user-friendly experience .